 At DeVry University, you have the option of taking all or some* of your Electronics Engineering Technology courses online.
 Whether online or on campus, qualified practitioner faculty will teach your classes, and you'll have regular opportunities for collaboration and interaction with classmates.

-Learn more about how your bachelor's degree in Computer Information Systems from DeVry University can be applied in a variety of fields and lead to career success.
+Learn more about how your bachelor's degree in Electronics Engineering Technology from DeVry University can be applied in a variety of fields and lead to career success.
 Request more information.

 *Program availability varies by location.